A-08884

 Plain Language

-No entity may develop, deploy, use, or sell an AI system that evaluates or classifies individuals' trustworthiness over time based on social behavior or personality characteristics where the resulting social score leads to differential treatment in unrelated contexts, unjustified or disproportionate differential treatment, or infringement of constitutional or statutory rights.
-This is a categorical prohibition — there is no compliance pathway that permits social scoring AI.
-The prohibition applies broadly to any person, partnership, association, or corporation, not just to developers or deployers of high-risk AI systems.
+No person or entity may develop, deploy, use, or sell an AI system that evaluates or classifies individuals' trustworthiness over time based on social behavior or personal characteristics, where the resulting social score leads to: differential treatment in unrelated social contexts, unjustified or disproportionate differential treatment, or infringement of constitutional or statutory rights.
+This is a categorical prohibition — there is no compliance pathway; social scoring AI systems meeting these criteria are simply banned.

 Statutory Text